handsontable/handsontable/docs/next/api/metaSchema.md

 ## Description

+Handsontable provides many options to choose from.
+They come either from the [Core](../api/core/) features or [plugins](../api/plugins/).

-Constructor options are applied using an object literal passed as a second argument to the Handsontable constructor.
+You can pass options in an object iteral notation (a comma-separated list of name-value pairs wrapped in curly braces) as a second argument of the Handsontable constructor.

+In the further documentation, and in Guides, we prefer calling this object a `Settings` object or `configuration` object.

 ```js
 const container = document.getElementById('example');